Extreme tiredness (fatigue) after coronavirus

 The pacing approach is to climb 5 steps, rest for 30 seconds and then repeat.
 You do not need a long rest at the top and will not feel so tired the next day.

-Think about the activities that you normally do each day and each week.
-Make a plan for how you can spread out these activities.
+Think about the activities that you usually do each day and each week.
+Plan how you can spread out these activities.

 If some activities make you breathless or tired, plan ahead and do them throughout the day rather than all at once.
 For example, instead of having a bath or shower in the morning when you are busy, have one in the evening.